-Our pick for the best overall 43-inch TV, the TCL 4 Series Roku TV, is also the best value you’ll find in this size.
-This 4K TV oftens sells for less than you’ll find bargain 1080p TVs.
+The TCL 4 Series Roku TV delivers phenomenal value for the price.
+This 4K TV often sells for less than you’ll find bargain 1080p TVs.
 It has good color accuracy and supports HDR10 — but not Dolby Vision — for improved contrast.
-It uses Roku’s system software, which provides one of the best smart TV experiences available and has plenty of apps to choose from.
-With a low lag time of 14 milliseconds, this set also will handle fast-paced gaming well.
+It uses Roku’s system software, which we think provides one of the best smart TV experiences available and has plenty of apps to choose from.
+We found it had a low lag time of 14 milliseconds during testing too, so this set also will handle fast-paced gaming well.

 In exchange for the great price, the TCL 4 Series is missing a few features that more expensive TVs deliver.
 It lacks local dimming, so the HDR performance isn’t as good as it could be.
 It also has weak speakers, with little bass and limited power.
 If this is going to be your main TV, consider adding a soundbar to overcome the sound issues.

 If you don't mind dropping to a lower level of performance to save some money, the TCL 4-Series is a great bargain buy.

 Read our full TCL 4-Series Roku TV (S435) review.

 Amazon has dabbled in the smart TV game for a few years now, letting TV manufacturers use the same software found on some of the best streaming devices, like the Fire TV Stick 4K Max and Fire TV Cube to power value priced smart TVs.
 But the Amazon Fire TV Omni series represents a pretty dramatic change to that formula, as the first Amazon-powered smart TV to carry the Amazon brand instead of another manufacturer, as well as the first of likely many Fire TV models with built-in far field microphones for hands-free voice control.